UMAprotocol/UMIPs/UMIPs/umip-draft_domfi_alts.md

 <br>

 # SUMMARY
-The DVM should support price requests for the following dominance indices.
+The DVM should support price requests for the relative market capitalization indices of these top 9 cryptocurrencies (according to CoinGecko).
+These indices are commonly known as *"dominance"* indices.

-The price identifiers can be defined as:
+The price identifiers are constructed using the following formulations below.

+> Note: The actual price identifier values are whole numbers out of 100.
+For example, a value of 12.34% is represented as the value
+> raw decimal value of `12.34`.
+Therefore, all price identifier values for dominance indices will always be within the range `0.00 <= x < 100.00`, for some dominance index value `x`.

 ```
 BCHDOM →    [Total BCH supply]